Struggle with social anxiety but feeling an urge to dip your toe in the dating pool? Please know that this path is not closed to you!

 Pretend you are a researcher.
 Use some of your conversation starters on your date, and watch their reactions.
 Which of your repertoire of conversational topics and stories is a hit?
 Dating offers lessons in cooperation.
 How can you smoothly decide on activities and where to go next?
 Discover what is negotiable for you a companion and what is not.
 Going out with another person is also a good way to learn to balance thinking only of yourself with considering someone else.

 Social interaction is good for you!

 Dating gets you out of the house, and getting out helps with depression and loneliness.
-Social interaction also helps put worries in perspective.
+The spontaneity of social interaction also helps put worries in perspective.
 It is useful in distracting anxious people from letting their imaginations and catastrophic thoughts take over.
-Even if the date you go on doesn’t go perfectly, or you are not a good romantic match, you might simply find a friend who gets you, supports you, and is an ally for your growth.
+Even if the date you go on doesn’t go flawlessly (nobody’s perfect) or you are not a good romantic match, you might simply find a friend who gets you, supports you, and is an ally for your growth.

 Dating tips to ease your anxiety